Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 5. Travel light.
 Stepping in and out of tenders with a large rucksack or bulky beach bag is awkward.
 Keep your day bag compact and wear your valuables rather than carrying them separately.

-If you’re sailing on a larger ship with 3,000-plus passengers, mornings at tender ports can be genuinely chaotic.
+If you’re sailing on a larger ship with 3,000-plus passengers, mornings at tender ports can be chaotic.
 Some experienced cruisers deliberately wait until mid-morning to go ashore, avoiding peak queues, and then return in the early afternoon before the rush back begins.
 Whether that trade-off is worth it depends on how much time you have at that port.

 Mobility Considerations at Tender Ports